-Understanding what these properties represent will better help the end user make an informed decision when purchasing urethane products.
-Listed below are the five most popular physical properties found on a standard tech data sheet with an explanation of how each test is performed:
+Understanding what these properties represent will better help the end-user make an informed decision when purchasing urethane products.
+Listed below are the five most popular physical properties found on a standard urethane products technical data sheet with an explanation of how each test is performed:

 1. Hardness(ASTM D2240)

 Hardness is measured using a handheld instrument called a “durometer.”
 This spring-loaded instrument measures the resistance of a material when the gauge is pressed against the surface of the material with uniform pressure.
 The more resistance that is found in a material, the higher value indicated on the durometer.
 The higher the value, the harder the material.
 (See figure #1)

 There are two different types of durometers used when testing urethanes.
 The first and more commonly used gauge for urethanes is called a “Shore A” durometer.
 The second type is a “Shore D” durometer, and it is used to measure harder materials that exceed the upper capacity of the “Shore A” gauge.
 Contact us for more information on urethane product technical data.

 The schematic to the right which shows the overlap of the two gauges and typical real-world examples of products that often have these durometer readings.
 (See figure #2)

 The hardness of a urethane product has a direct correlation to the remaining properties below.
 Generally speaking, this means that as long as the hardness of a material is within ASTM specifications of +/- 5pts, the other physical properties will also be within specifications.
 The hardness is also the easiest and least costly measurement for a processor to take.
 For these reasons, it is common for the hardness to be used in an inspection routine to determine a pass or fail while the remaining measurements on other physical properties are not taken to confirm acceptance of a finished urethane part.